TPWD District Fisheries Office

 Fishing Cover/Structure

 Coleto Creek Reservoir has varied types of habitat including steep rocky banks, flooded timber, shallow brushy flats, and creek channels.
 Water is generally clear throughout the year, while the creek channels are typically stained.
 Small coves and protected creek channels stay fairly clear throughout the year.
-In addition to the cover submerged timber and brush provide for game fish species, stands of native aquatic vegetation and hydrilla provide excellent habitat in most areas of the reservoir.
-Structure in the reservoir consist of islands, submerged humps and long sloping points extending cover with aquatic vegetation.
+In addition to the cover, submerged timber and brush provide for game fish species, stands of native aquatic vegetation provide excellent habitat in most areas of the reservoir.
+The structure in the reservoir consists of islands, submerged humps, and long sloping points extending cover with aquatic vegetation.
+A native submerged vegetation planting project was executed with assistance from GBRA and volunteers in the fall of 2021 and a secondary planting project led by GBRA in the summer of 2023 to try to get vegetation established in multiple coves throughout the reservoir.
 Fish habitat structures were added to Coleto Creek in 2020.

 Use the Habitat Structure Viewer for an interactive map of fish habitat structures and downloadable GPS coordinates.